 - You want to allow users to change the visibility of features in all the widgets that use the same layer in your app.

 The Filter widget requires that a data source be set for each filter that you add.
+You can set actions for a Filter widget to interact with other widgets, such as zooming to the selected feature on a map in a Map widget.
 Each filter can be turned on or off by end users to control the visibility of features.
-When you configure multiple filters for this widget, you can specify whether all enabled filters must be true to show the data or if any can be true to show the data.
+When you configure multiple filters for this widget, you can specify whether all enabled filters must be true to show the data or whether any can be true to show the data.

 The Filter widget includes the following settings:

 New filter—Create a filter by selecting a data source and adding expressions.
-The Create new filter panel that opens includes the following properties:
+The Create new filter panel that appears includes the following properties:

 Label—Customize the name of each filter.